Dylan-86/dexetera-docs/docs/what-is-dexetera.md

 | **Fees** | Transparent (blockchain) | Hidden | Hidden |
 | **24/7 trading** | Yes | Limited | Limited |

-## Important: This is Advanced Trading
+## Important: This is Trading

-Dexetera is **not for beginners** learning basic investing.
-It's designed for:
+Dexetera is designed for:

 - Experienced traders comfortable with leverage
 - People who understand smart contracts and blockchain